-- In Young Justice it seems like the Aqualad double agent plan is doomed to failure as thanks to Miss Martian Frying his brain to "avenge" Artemis who wasn't really dead and having to bring her onto Manta's sub to fix this, there's no way to get her off safely (Manta's gonna kill her once she's done) without tipping Manta off and scrubbing the mission.
+- In Young Justice it seems like the Aqualad double agent plan is doomed to failure thanks to Miss Martian inflicting a Mind Rape on him to "avenge" Artemis who wasn't really dead.
+Artemis manages to bring her onto Black Manta's sub via a staged kidnapping to fix the damage, but now Miss Martian can't escape without exposing the scheme.
 Cue Sportsmaster and Chesire raiding Manta's sub also trying to avenge Artemis and inadvertantly breaking her out, allowing her to escape and cover her tracks.

 - The Old Spice commercials fit this trope pretty well.
 It was supposed to advertise a body wash, but no-one seemed to buy that particular product.
 However, the Old Spice brand as a whole has become far more popular.

 - Go Fish.
-A house rule (so common that most people don't know it's not a base rule) is that if you ask for the wrong card and your turn-ending penalty draw either completes a pair or it's what you asked for, it doesn't end your turn at all.
+A house rule (so common that most people don't know it's not a base rule) is that if you ask for the wrong card and your normally turn-ending penalty draw either completes a pair or it's what you asked for, it doesn't end your turn.